 He knew artists contested competitively, participated in group exhibitions, had one man shows and with luck upon occasion sold works.

 But he was a pioneer farmer isolated in Windthorst.
 He broke the sod, grew golden wheat, sold booze illegally, patented Rube Goldberg-like inventions.
 He lived a long and lonely life.
 He painstakingly painted during cold blue and white, mauve and red winters in his small, cramped one-room shack - his town house.
 In time Jan has become one of the most influential painters in this province.
 How?

 Probably that remarkable and gentle lady Norah McCullough first mentioned him to me as a painter in the southeast of this province.
-Norah was at that time Western Canada liaison officer of the National Gallery of Canada and responsibly knew of his work, presumably from Saskatchewan Arts Board exhibitions and her provincial travels.
-Then one day Art McKay and Roy Kiyooka pulled out from the cupboard below the gallery stairs where some art rental works were storedčan animated, radiant yellow and blue painting, These Good Old Thrashing Days in an obviously homemade frame.
-Somehow I felt that they were not quite certain of their high opinion of the canvas or were they really testing Bloore as the new, unknown and totally inexperienced gallery director.
-Shortly thereafter at my request McKay acting as my cicerone drove us to Windthorst.
+Norah was at that time Western Canada liaison officer of the National Gallery of Canada and, responsibly, knew of his work, presumably from Saskatchewan Arts Board exhibitions and her provincial travels.
+Then one day Art McKay and Roy Kiyooka pulled out from the cupboard below the gallery stairs where some art rental works were stored an animated, radiant yellow and blue painting: These Good Old Thrashing Days in an obviously homemade frame.
+Somehow I felt that they were not quite certain of their high opinion of the canvas or were they really testing Bloore as the new, unknown and totally inexperienced gallery director?
+Shortly thereafter at my request, McKay acting as my cicerone, drove us to Windthorst.